 While these questions are general and might take some finessing on the data side to get answers, looking into these numbers will provide invaluable insights.
 With the broad inquiry, a drill down of sub-questions will inevitably arise as you attempt to find the metrics to match.
 This cascade of questions and answers will show you what’s really happening on the sales performance side.

-Measuring sales performance doesn’t have to start and stop with your pipeline.
-That doesn’t mean ignore it, but broadening your scope to assess the elements that often go ignored can be even more effective in providing accurate forecasting, quota setting, and warning signals.
-Look to the additional data associated with the lower and high performers to understand sales health.
-Look to OTE for better forecasting.
-And reevaluate your commissions data to round out these insights into a comprehensive assessment of sales performance.
+Look to the additional data associated with the lower and high performers to understand sales health, and look to OTE for better forecasting.
+Finally, reevaluate your commissions data to round out these insights into a comprehensive assessment of sales performance.
 The bottom line is that once you start to listen to data sources beyond sales pipeline numbers you start getting the full story.